 Mass-Loaded Vinyl: A Step Beyond the Typical Noise-Barrier Fence

 One way to improve the effectiveness of a wooden noise-barrier fence is to add a soundproofing material called "mass-loaded vinyl" to it.
 The product is sold in rolls.
 Make sure it is listed for outdoor use.

 It is easiest to apply mass-loaded vinyl when a fence is in the process of being built, rather than after it's erected.
 The latter is certainly possible, but it means removing fence panels and then reattaching them later.

 Installing mass-loaded vinyl is simple enough once you understand the basic components of a wooden fence.
 The posts and the rails form the frame of the structure.
 The mass-loaded vinyl is then stapled onto the frame.
 Overlap the sheets to compose as solid a barrier as possible, and then caulk any seams with acoustical caulk.
 Lastly, attach the wooden panels to each side of the fence (the mass-loaded vinyl is sandwiched between panels).

 Whichever material you choose, your noise-barrier fence will bear the brunt of the load in keeping your home quieter.
 But other things can work along with your fence.
 Two examples are:

 - Water fountains

-To complement the fence or wall that you build to block road sounds, make sure your property is well landscaped with plants, especially plants with substantial mass, such as trees and shrubs.
-On their own, plants will not be sufficient to solve the problem, but they do absorb enough sound to merit their use as complementary pieces in your noise-barrier project.
-The plants can be grown in front of the fence (as in my photo), in back of it, or both.
-Evergreen shrubs and evergreen trees are best, since they will aid in landscape noise reduction year-round.
+To further block out road sounds, make sure your property is landscaped with plants that have substantial mass, such as trees and shrubs.
+By themselves, plants will not be sufficient to solve the problem, but they can absorb enough sound to merit their use as additional noise-barrier elements.
+The plants can be grown in front of the fence, in back of it, or both.
+Evergreen shrubs and trees are best since they can help reduce noise year-round.